RohanAlexander/blogdown_website/content/post/2018-07-28-the-sql-is-never-as-good-as-the-original.md

   JOIN table2_name
     ON table1_name.colum1 = table2_name.column1;
 ```

-UNION is the equivalent of cbind.
+Be careful to specify the matching columns using dot notation.
 Primary key columns uniquely identify rows and are: 1) never NULL; 2) unique; 3) only one column per table.
 A primary key can be primary in one table and foreign in another.
 Unique columns have a different value for every row and there can be many in one table.

+UNION is the equivalent of cbind if the tables are already fairly similar.